Dev22603/Mined-Hackathon/README.md

 ### Standardization Challenge:
 Enhance the "ResumeRevealer" to standardize different job titles and occupations against the O-NET database, ensuring a consistent taxonomy across parsed resumes.

-### Skill Extraction Challenge:
+### Skill Extraction
-Implement an advanced feature in "ResumeRevealer" that mines detailed skills and competencies from project descriptions and position roles within the resume, highlighting the candidate's specific abilities and expertise.
-Abstractive skill extraction is a bonus.
+Utilizing natural language processing techniques, we extract detailed skills and competencies from resumes.
+In addition to parsing, the system also employs heuristic NLP techniques such as using regular expressions (regexes) to capture skills mentioned in the resumes.

 ## Installation and Setup